LunaSquee/squeebot/README.md

 4. Run the bot `npm start`

 ### Requirements
-You must make a file called "settings.json" that has your bot's username and password and some other settings.
+You must create a file called `settings.json` that has your bot's nickname, password and some other settings.

 Template:
 ```